bitwarden/help/_articles/getting-started/how-to-setup-two-step-login.md

 3. Click **Manage Two-step Log in** under the **Two-step Log In** panel
 4. Type in your current password and click **Continue**
 5. Follow the steps that appear
-   - Download a two-step verification app.
+   - Download a two-step verification app (usually on your mobile device).
 We recommend [Authy](https://authy.com/).
    - Scan the QR code with the verification app.
-   - Enter verification code from the app.
+   - Enter the verification code from the app.
 6. Click **Enable Two-step**.
 Note:
    - A green alert will appear at the top stating that two-step login has been enabled; and
    - **Very Important**: An orange alert will appear at the bottom with a recovery code